How I Coat Silver Gelatin Emulsion Affordably

 I am not the expert, that would be Denise Ross, but I have come upon a means of coating silver gelatin emulsion in an affordable way that works quite well.

-The best way to do this is to use what is known as a Mowrey coating blade.
-This is a stainless steel rectangle that has a well in the middle and one long end has a gap at the bottom that allows emulsion within the well to escape.
+The best way to evenly spread silver gelatin emulsion is to use what is known as a Mowrey coating blade.
+This is a stainless steel rectangle that has a well in the middle with one long end having a gap at the bottom that allows emulsion within the well to escape.
 As this blade is drawn across the paper it leaves the emulsion on the paper even with the clearance at the bottom.
 I have used one and it works wonderfully.

-In Denise Ross’s The Light Farm (http://www.blurb.com/b/6465389-the-light-farm), which is an absolute must for anyone thinking about making their own emulsion, Denise offers some suggestions in this regard and I did attempt to make my own coating blade with thick glass but just was not able to get the gap correct.
+Denise Ross’s The Light Farm offers suggestions in this regard and I did attempt to make my own coating blade with thick glass but just was not able to get the gap correct.

-Perhaps the most popular way to spread emulsion evenly is to use a puddle pusher (http://bhpho.to/2f5LUKE).
+One thought is to use a puddle pusher.
 These are great with coating paper with sensitizer (like VanDyke or Cyanotype) but used as intended would simply push emulsion off the paper.
 The way to use this with emulsion is to wrap each end with tape to provide a gap in the middle, with the gap being the amount of emulsion to leave.
 I used Scotch 501 tape, which is 1 mil in thickness.
 As I wanted a 5 mil gap that meant five turns around each end.
-Although this worked, I ended up with occasional bubbles in the emulsion.
-I tried widening the gap, using a wet coating method, ensuring that I was coating with the paper grain, and a number of other things but could never resolve this issue.
+Although this worked, I had difficulties initially pouring the emulsion onto the paper in a way that allowed the same amount of emulsion on both sides of the paper, so one side would inevitably run out of emulsion before the other side.

-I have had some success using a wire-wound metering rod and these can be purchased at a somewhat reasonable price – one resource would be https://www.gardco.com/pages/application/ap/wirewound_rods.cfm.
-I have not bought one and anyone considering doing so will want to read http://coursenotes.mcmaster.ca/4L04/Thin_Films/Meyer_Rod_Application_of_Polymer_Films.pdf to determine the proper wire diameter.
+I have had some success using a wire-wound metering rod and these can be purchased at a somewhat reasonable price – one resource would be gardco.com.
+I have not bought one and anyone considering doing so will want to read Wire-wound metering rod coating technology to determine the proper wire diameter.